-The new mcachicago.org website does not simply incorporate a new visual identity, it also rethinks what a museum website can do, providing visitors greater access than ever before to contemporary art and culture.
-The new site offers expanded coverage of MCA exhibitions, collections, and events, as well as a broad spectrum of stories about our extended community of artists, audiences, and partnering organizations.
+Launched on November 11, 2015, the MCA’s website rethinks what a museum website can do, providing visitors with greater access than ever before to contemporary art and culture.
+It offers extensive coverage of MCA exhibitions, collections, and events, as well as a broad spectrum of stories about our extended community of artists, audiences, and partnering organizations.
 It also serves as a rich archive of our past exhibitions and programs, and a demonstration of the long-term relationships that the MCA has forged with art communities and audiences in Chicago and throughout the world.

-The site is the result of a collaboration between many members of the MCA staff and our extended community.
-We are grateful to the many staff members who have researched, authored, and proofed content for the site, especially Matti Allison, Annie Breckenridge Barrett, Michelle Clairmont, Radu David, Kamila Farshchi, Alex Field, Pat Fraser, Linsey Foster, Sarah Grosspietsch, Kristen Kaniewski, Nathan Keay, Martha Koch, Molly Laemle, Amy Louvier, Karsten Lund, Diandra Miller, Peggy Papaioannou, Phongtorn Phongluantum, Matthew Renton, Mary Richardson, Abraham Ritchie, Tola Ros, Jared Sheldon, Lily Yates, and Steve Zirbel.
+The site is the result of a collaboration with many members of the MCA staff and our extended community.
+We are grateful to current and former staff members and interns who have researched, created, and proofed content for the site, especially Amanda Abernathy, Matti Allison, Annie Breckenridge Barrett, Phill Cabeen, Michelle Clairmont, Gina Crowley, Radu David, Kamila Farshchi, Nicholas Fattore, Alex Field, Linsey Foster, Pat Fraser, Sarah Grosspietsch, Kristen Kaniewski, Nathan Keay, Martha Koch, Molly Laemle, Amy Louvier, Karsten Lund, Erin Matson, Diandra Miller, Peggy Papaioannou, Phongtorn Phongluantum, Adrienne Quint, Matthew Renton, Mary Richardson, Abraham Ritchie, Tola Ros, Lily Yates, and Steve Zirbel.

 The design and production of the site is made possible in part by the Kovler Web Fund.
-The digitization and cataloguing of works from the MCA Collection was supported by a grant from the US Institute of Museum and Library Services.
+The digitization and cataloguing of works from the MCA's collection was supported by a grant from the US Institute of Museum and Library Services.